joelspadin/Windows-and-Tabs-API-Extensions/README.md

 ## Bug-Fixes

-* **Opera 12.00 beta (build 1387)**: BrowserTabGroupManager.create() fails to
+* **Opera 12.00**: BrowserTabManager.create() causes the addressbar to be
-properly ungroup tabs that are already part of a group when adding them to the newly created group.
-The method is fixed to ungroup all tabs first.
+focused when opening a tab in the background.
+The workaround is to create the tab in the foreground, but immediately refocus the originally focused tab.

 ## TabUtils